spikenail/spikenail/README.md

 ##### Adding your own static roles

-Override `getStaticRoles` function of the model.
+Override the `getStaticRoles` function of the model.

 #### Dynamic roles